CUSONSimulation/CUSONAISimBot/README.md

 To update avatars, replace the relevant files in the `assets` folder.

 **IMPORTANT**: After commit changes, you need to reboot your Streamlit app from the dropdown menu under Manage App.

+### Importance of Prompt

+The instruction field in the settings is the most critical component of the AI SimBot, as it directly shapes the quality and relevance of the user experience.

+1. Be Clear and Specific: Clearly define the AI's role, purpose, and behavior to minimize ambiguity.
+   - Example: *"You are Jordan, a 17-year-old non-binary high school student visiting a pediatric office for a routine physical.
+Speak naturally and respond based on the provided patient background."*

+2. Provide Sufficient Context: Offer background details to help the AI generate relevant and realistic responses.
+   - Example: *"Jordan has started using substances occasionally to cope with academic and social pressures and feels nervous about the CRAFFT screening due to concerns about judgment and confidentiality."*

+3. Guide Behavior with Clear Instructions: Specify how the AI should behave in different scenarios.
+   - Example: *"Begin the conversation feeling nervous and guarded.
+Gradually open up if the nurse is empathetic and supportive.
+If the nurse is judgmental, withdraw emotionally and respond defensively."*

+4. Use Step-by-Step Instructions: Break down tasks into smaller, manageable steps for the AI to follow.
+   - Example: *"Start the conversation with an introduction.
+Respond to the nurse’s questions using short, vague answers at first.
+Adjust your emotional openness based on the nurse’s tone."*

+5. Define Boundaries: Set clear limits on what the AI should avoid or omit.
+   - Example: *"Do not ask any questions.
+Do not mention the CRAFFT manual.
+If the nurse asks something outside your scope, respond with, 'I’m not aware of that.'"*

+6. Incorporate Examples for Clarity: Provide sample responses to illustrate the desired behavior.
+   - Example: *"When nervous, say things like, 'It’s not a big deal,' or 'I only do it sometimes.'
+If the nurse is empathetic, you might say, 'Sometimes I just need an escape.'
+If they are judgmental, respond with, 'Can we stop now?' or 'I think I’m done here.'"*

+7. Encourage Realism and Consistency: Make the AI’s responses more engaging and authentic.
+   - Example: *"Use casual Gen Z slang like 'low-key,' 'vibe,' or 'no cap' to sound like a typical teenager.
+Reflect Jordan’s emotions and background in every response."*

+8. Iterate and Test for Improvements: Continuously test and refine the prompt to ensure it delivers the desired outcomes.
+   - Insight: Tuning the prompt for CRAFFT practice required multiple rounds of iterative testing with graduate-level nursing students to optimize the SimBot's performance.

+For more information, check out [Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering) by OpenAI.

 ## Technologies Used